CleanifyOrg/ve-better-apps-utils/README.md

 ## Utils

-- `rewardEndorsers.ts`: Distribute rewards to endorsers for a given round and application.
+- `Reward Endorsers`: Distribute rewards to endorsers for a given round and application.

 ## Prerequisites